 Exeter has an expanding network of e-bikes and pool cars.
-Consideration should be given to early engagement with this company with an aim to designate space for both e-bikes and pool cars to be installed.
-Hire by the hour e-bikes will allow people who do not own a bicycle to cycle for their journeys and access to a pool car is likely to reduce car ownership on the estate, thus reducing parked cars and improving safety for other road / path users.
+Consideration should be given to early engagement with this company with an aim to designate space for both e-bikes and pool cars to

 Road Safety

 This estate should be designed for speeds not exceeding 20mph, signage to enforce this as a formal speed limit would be desirable.